A veteran culture training program for First Responders, Providers, Advocates, Educators, and Employers.

 identify veteran-specific resources and referrals.

-Our team can tailor trainings to be four hours in length and can also offer one-time or recurring trainings.
-We can present remotely on our Zoom platform or in person, depending on COVID-19 guidelines, your location and travel needs.
+We can tailor the content and length of the trainings to the audience, requested topics, and number of attendees.
+We offer one time or recurring sessions.
+Trainings may be presented remotely via Zoom or in person, depending on COVID-19 guidelines, your location, and travel needs.

 C2C is an interactive, conversational-based training, with presentation, videos, scenario exercises, and interactive discussions.
 Our instructors are veterans themselves and are able to provide first-hand knowledge of military and veteran experiences.